blauget/django-fluent-api-demo/README.md

 )
 ```

+---

 ### 2. **Resource-Oriented Design (ROD)**

-Each API resource (clients, items, invoices) is an independent class with own methods.
-This allow:
+Each API resource (clients, items, invoices) is represented by its own class with clear, explicit methods.

+This enables:

-- **Discoverability**: The IDE automatically suggests available resources
+* **Discoverability**: IDEs suggest available resources and methods
-- **Extensibility**: Easy to add resource-specific methods
+* **Extensibility**: Resource-specific logic lives in the right place
-- **Organization**: Clean and well-structured code
+* **Organization**: A clean and predictable structure

 ```python
 client.clients.create(name="Juan", email="juan@example.com")